The changing face of data protection in the USA

 On January 16, 2024, Senate Bill 332 was signed into law by New Jersey's governor, marking a historic step in the area of state data privacy.
 This comprehensive law introduces several key elements:

-2. data protection standards: It sets out strict requirements for data security and prescribes rapid notification procedures in the event of data breaches.
+2. data protection standards: It imposes strict requirements on the Data security and prescribes rapid notification procedures in the event of data breaches.

-3. obligations for companies: Companies that process personal data must implement transparent data practices and keep records of data processing activities.
+3. obligations for companies: Companies that personal data process data must implement transparent data practices and keep records of data processing activities.

-4. enforcement and penalties: The law empowers government authorities to enforce these regulations, with significant penalties for non-compliance, to ensure that companies take data protection seriously.
+4. enforcement and penalties: The law empowers government authorities to enforce these regulations, with significant penalties for non-compliance, to ensure that businesses comply with the Data protection take seriously.

 New Hampshire's Senate Bill 255: Sets new standards